AS Actuator FAQ

 A: The DS home parameters are usually configured for near rated payload.
 In the case where the DS is homing before reaching the hard stop, the "Home Current" parameter is usually the culprit.
 Try to increase this by 10 and reset the controller.
 This extra current should be enough to get past the problem.

 Q: 6 months after installation, we decided to reconfigure the machine.
-The DS Arm Type is being used and we followed the instruction on page 50 on how to change the motor position.
+The DS Arm Type is being used and we followed the instructions on page 50 on how to change the motor position.
 All of our point data is off.

 A: Since the Arm Type uses a belt/pulley coupling method between the motor and ballscrew, any movement of the pulley independent of the belt changes the home position.
 Either re-teach your points or adjust the Home Offset parameter to compensate for the error.